decentology/fast-floward-1/week2/day2/readMe.md

 Let's get into it.

+# Week 2 Day 1 Summary
+- We learned about access control
+- We learned about contract interfaces and did some pre/post-conditions
+- We went over general DappStarter architecture
+- We downloaded our first dApp from https://dappstarter.decentology.com/

 # Videos

 - [Kitty Items Contract Overview](https://www.youtube.com/watch?v=zFtc4QLrxas)
 - [What a Completed Day 2 Will Look Like](https://www.youtube.com/watch?v=7L8ixcpB_tE)

 # Project Overview

 ![Project Overview](images/kitty-items.PNG)

 The Fast Floward Foundation is built from Kitty Items.
 Kitty Items is a sample project that the Flow team provides to beginners in the Flow universe to learn more about the Cadence language.
 I took this project and re-wrote it on DappStarter to give an even better learning experience for you.
 Specifically, I removed some parts of the contracts, transactions, and scripts so we can build it back up together in quests.
 I also re-wrote the Marketplace contract and commented the living heck out the code to hopefully make it understandable, although there will still be speed bumps along the way.

 The following is a summary of the long (i'm so sorry) video that introduces you to each of the 3 contracts.
+I will not be describing in-depth what all individual resources, structs, etc are in the contract, because there are already extensive comments in the contracts themselves.
+So, if you have any questions, I encourage you to read the following summary, watch the video, read the comments in the contract, and then ask me in the burning questions channel :D

+# Project Contracts

+The contracts in the video can be found inside `/packages/dapplib/contracts/Project` within your dApp.

 ## Kibble

 Kibble is a type of Fungible Token that we define in `Kibble.cdc`.
 You saw an example of Fungible Tokens when you used Flow Token during Week 1.
 They are represented as a simple `UFix64` and are passed around through `Vault` resources.
 They are minted by the `Minter` resource.
 That's all you really need to know for now.

+Note that Kibble.cdc implements the FungibleToken contract interfaces, making our Kibble an official FungibleToken.
+It also serves as a good example of how to set up your own FungibleToken and start experimenting with that on your own :)

 Note: We will be making modifications to this contract.
 It is NOT fully implemented in the code you have.
-You will complete it during the W2Q3 quest.
+You will complete it during the W2Q3 & W2Q4 quests.

 ## Kitty Items

 A Kitty Item is a Non-Fungible Token (NFT).
 They are represented by an `NFT` resource and are stored in a `Collection` resource that will lie in each account, very similar to the Collection you saw for `Picture` resources in Week 1.
 They are minted by the `NFTMinter` resource.

+We will refer to Kitty Items and NFTs as the same thing.
+Also note that the Kitty Items contract implements the NonFungibleToken contract interface.
+This means that the NFT resource implements NonFungibleToken.INFT, meaning it is officially an NFT by Flow standard.
+If we wanted to, our Kitty Items could be traded, bought, or sold on any NFT marketplace like OpenSea because of this.

+Lastly, similar to how Kibble is a good example for a FungibleToken, Kitty Items serves as a great example for how we might want to construct our own NFT Contracts.
+We won't be doing that this week, but it might be a good idea to start experimenting with how you'd define your own NFTs called JacobsTheBestTeacherEver just like KittyItems.

 ## Kitty Items Market